Stheven-Cabral/react-gallery-app/README.md

 <h1>React Gallery App</h1>
 <h3>Seventh Full Stack JavaScript TechDegree Project</h3>

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-A gallery application built using React and React Router.
+A gallery application built using [Create React App].
+The project was focused on using React and React Router.

 <h4>Instructions Before Use</h4>
-1. Create a config.js that contains your Flickr API key: const apiKey = 'YOUR API KEY HERE';
+1. Create a config.js that contains your Flickr API key:

+const apiKey = 'YOUR API KEY HERE';
 export default apiKey;

-2. Import the apiKey variable in the App.js component: import apiKey from 'ROUTE TO config.js HERE';
+2. Import the apiKey variable in the App.js component:

+import apiKey from 'ROUTE TO config.js HERE';

 ## Available Scripts